trilemma-dev/SecureXPC/README.md

                                          replyType: Bool.self)
 ```

-**Server**
+## Server

-In one executable (or app) create a server, register those routes, and then start the server:
+In one program create a server, register those routes, and then start the server:
 ```swift
     ...
     let server = XPCMachServer(machServiceName: "com.example.service",